ChiaraMagosso/NanoIdentifiers/README.md

 - The folder named 'Matching_data' are test data and analysis result for the Matching script.

 Before running the python files locally make sure you have installed the list of libraries with version reported in the requirements.txt file.
 To ran the files correctly on your data change the path according to where the files are located on your pc.
-The scripts are written for raning on the relative path of the data provided in the example.
+The scripts are written for running on the relative path of the data provided in the example.